GeorgSchenzel/music-genre-classification/docs/final_report.md

 ![Best run](./experiments/final_files/final_7_2.png)

 The results of the best run.
 In the confusion matrix you can see a good representation of the model's performance with only a few outliers.
 "DnB" and "Liquid DnB" were deliberately chosen as two very similar genres, mainly differing in energy but having very similar drum patterns and bpm.
-Between these classes the model had the most trouble classifying correctly, but still got the majority correct.
+The model hat no problem differentiating between them.
 A weight decay of 0.005 and a learning rate of 0.0001 was used.

 ## Takeaways
 - SGD performed slightly better then adam